 If you have any questions and/or comments, please go to my Contacts page.
 I encourage you to do this as I would like to hear from you!

 POLICE and FIREFIGHTER/EMS

-There is a need for two more police officers and 2 FF?EMS positions
+Request for 2 more police officers and 2 FF/EMS positions

 There has not been an increase in Police Officers since 2015